skadzielawa/Lightweight-Developer-Social-Share-Buttons/README.md

 # Lightweight Developer Social Share Buttons
 Social sharing buttons WordPress plugin built with performance and privacy in mind.

+Use it to share current post/page on:
+* Twitter
+* Facebook
+* LinkedIn

 ## Usage
 The plugin adds a shortcode: